Deep Dive: Hybrid Systems – The Future of Extraction

 Architecture Dual Boiler, Dual Pump (Vibration) Hybrid (Boiler + Dual Thermoblock), Gear Pump Hybrid (Thermoblock + Steam Boiler 0.8 L)

-Heat-up Time Under 6 min. (manufacturer), approx. 9 – 12 min. actual incl. steam 2 – 3 minutes 3 min.
+Heat-up time Under 6 min. (manufacturer), approx. 9 – 12 min. real including steam 2 – 3 minutes 3 min.
 50 sec.

 Pump 2 x Vibration pump (quiet) Gear Pump (0.1 Bar accuracy) 2 x Vibration pump (dampened, patented)

-Steam 1 L Stainless steel steam boiler (separately switchable) SuperSteam Thermoblock, 7-stage steam regulation, 360° steam wand Separate fluid circuit + Autosteam Foamer (10 textures)
+Steam 1 L stainless steel steam boiler (separately switchable) SuperSteam Thermoblock, 7-stage steam regulation, 360° steam wand Separate fluid circuit + Autosteam Foamer (10 textures)

-Temperature Range PID-controlled (Brew boiler) 70 – 98 °C (PID, ±1 °C accuracy) PID+ control (8 – 10 Bar brew pressure adjustable)
+Temperature Range PID-controlled (brew boiler) 70 – 98 °C (PID, ±1 °C accuracy) PID+ control (8 – 10 Bar brew pressure adjustable)

-Brew Group Saturated group (all stainless steel) 58 mm Metal brew group 2.1 kg Brass block with sensors
+Brew Group Saturated Group (all stainless steel) 58 mm metal brew group 2.1 kg brass block with sensors

-Manufacturing 95 % EU components, hand-assembled in Porto China/Hong Kong Europe (Gronbach), 4 patents
+Manufacturing 95% EU components, hand-assembled in Porto China/Hong Kong Europe (Gronbach), 4 patents

 • Heat-up time of 4 to 12 minutes (depending on model and system)